Large Stone Structure

 Part of the large stone structure.

-The Large Stone Structure (מבנה האבן הגדול Mivne haEven haGadol) is the name given to a set of remains interpreted by the excavator, Israeli archaeologist Eilat Mazar, as being part of a single large public building in the City of David, presumably the oldest settlement core of Jerusalem.
+The Large Stone Structure (מבנה האבן הגדול Mivne haEven haGadol) is the name given to a set of archaeological remains interpreted by the excavator, Israeli archaeologist Eilat Mazar, as being part of a single large public building in the City of David, presumably the oldest settlement core of Jerusalem.
 Mazar tentatively dated the findings to the tenth to ninth century BCE.
-Mazar chose this particular name for the alleged structure because of its proximity to another site known as the Stepped Stone Structure.
-Mazar announced the discovery on 4 August 2005, and stated that she believed it may be the remains of King David's palace as recorded in the Books of Samuel.
-The interpretation of the remains as those of one single building, the suggested date, and the association with King David have all been challenged by other well-known archaeologists.
-The archaeological dig was funded privately by Roger Hertog, an American banker.
+Mazar chose this particular name for the structure because of its proximity to another site known as the Stepped Stone Structure.
+Mazar announced the discovery on 4 August 2005, and stated that she believed it may be the remains of King David's palace as recorded in the Hebrew Bible (Tanakh)’s Book of Samuel II (“Shmuel Bet”).
+The interpretation of the remains as those of a single building, the suggested date, and the association with King David, have been challenged by other archaeologists.
+The excavation was sponsored by the Shalem Center, a Jerusalem-based research institute founded in 1994.